 Frankenstein by Mary Shelley – My Review

 The fallen angel becomes a malignant devil.
 Yet even that enemy of God and man had friends and associates in his desolation; I am alone.

 If you want to get incredibly confused, indecisive about whose side you are on, ultimately realizing you do not have anything to compare this story with to be able judge the characters correctly – then this book is exactly for you!

-Amongst other things I liked was the writing style.
+Amongst the other things I liked was the writing style.
 Not the most accessible book I’ve ever read, you can definitely feel it was written in another century.
-But it is beautiful and it almost feels like poetry at times, which creates a perfect balance to the horrifying events described.
+But it was beautiful and it almost felt like poetry at times, which created a perfect balance to the horrifying events described.

-And of course what I liked the most was the story itself.
+And of course, what I liked the most was the story itself.
 So original.
 So imaginative.
-So trilling.
+So thrilling.
 Unlike anything I’ve ever read.

-However, I felt like the main story – the story about a man who, in an attempt to create life, created a monster – wasn’t given enough space.
+However, the first time I read Frankenstein, I felt like the main story – the story about a man who, in an attempt to create life, created a monster – wasn’t given enough space.
 The book is not very long, and a lot of it goes on descriptions of nature, Frankenstein’s relationship with his family and his inner monologues.

-But even so, it was a great pleasure to finally dive into the origins of a creature we all have heard of, that became an inspiration for so many movies, art, other stories and characters.
-And Halloween costumes :-).
+Mary Shelley’s story of Frankenstein and his monster became one of my favorite stories ever.
+It was a great pleasure to finally get into the origins of a creature we all have heard of, that became an inspiration for so many movies, art, as well as other stories and characters.

 I will be adding this book to my recommendations for the best classics for fall (which I hope will be done soon 😅).